There’s more to being a Boston Brahmin than simply having an early Puritan ancestor, graduating from Harvard and living on Beacon Hill.

 T.S.
 Eliot‘s poem The Boston Evening Transcript gently mocks the Brahmin caste to which he belonged (though his family moved to St. Louis).
 The Transcript, published from 1830 to 1941, was the paper of record.
 The Brahmins loved its book reviews, music criticism, college sports page, bridge department and genealogy column.

 In 1935, the Atlantic magazine printed a critique of the Brahmin by S. Foster Damon.
 In it, he wrote, “The Brahmins still lived on the water side of Beacon Street or the sunny side of Commonwealth Avenue, they still dined at two and had ‘tea’ at six, they read the Atlantic and the Transcript, held four receptions a year, escaped the Egyptian heat of summer by moving to the North Shore; sent their sons to Harvard and their dead to Mt.
 Auburn.”

 More to the point was the poem by John Collins Bossidy:

 And this is good old Boston,

 The home of the bean and the cod,

 The Kennedys most certainly were not Boston Brahmins.

-When Kerry ran for re-election to the U.S. Senate in 1996, his opponent was his distant cousin: William Weld.
-And when he ran for president in 2004, he was following in the footsteps of other Brahmin presidents: John Adams, John Quincy Adams, Henry Cabot Lodge, Jr., and Franklin Delano Roosevelt.
+When Kerry ran for re-election to the U.S. Senate in 1996, he opposed his distant cousin: William Weld.
+And when he ran for president in 2004, he followed in the footsteps of other Brahmin presidents and presidential aspirants: John Adams, John Quincy Adams, Henry Cabot Lodge, Jr., and Franklin Delano Roosevelt.